Medicare Part D Prescription Drug Plans in Indiana

 - Initial Enrollment Period for Part D: This is the period when you’re first eligible for Medicare Part D. It typically coincides with your seven-month Initial Enrollment Period for Part B, starting three months before you turn 65, including your birthday month, and continuing for three months after.
 If you get Medicare because of disability, your IEP for Part D would start three months before your 25th month of disability benefits and last seven months.

-- Annual Election Period: This period occurs from October 15 to December 7 of each year.
+- Annual Election Period (AEP): Also called Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage, this period occurs from October 15 to December 7 of each year.
 During this time, you can enroll in a Medicare Prescription Drug Plan or Medicare Advantage Prescription Drug plan for the first time, change Medicare plans, or disenroll from your plan.

-- Medicare Advantage Disenrollment Period: From January 1 to February 14, you can disenroll from a Medicare Advantage plan and return to Original Medicare.
-Regardless of whether your Medicare Advantage plan had prescription drug coverage, you can also use this period to enroll in a Medicare Prescription Drug Plan, since Original Medicare only offers limited prescription drug benefits.
+- Medicare Advantage Open Enrollment Period (OEP): From January 1 to March 31, you can disenroll from a Medicare Advantage plan and return to Original Medicare.
+You can also use this period to enroll in a stand-alone Medicare Part D Prescription Drug Plan, since Original Medicare only offers limited prescription drug benefits.

 - Special Election Period: In certain qualifying situations, you can make changes to your Medicare coverage outside of the regular periods.
 For example, if you’ve recently moved out of your Medicare plan’s service area or become eligible for Medicaid, you may qualify for a Special Election Period.